Discover more from The Shortcut

 USB 3.2 Gen 3 – 20 Gbps

-Anything lower than USB 3.1 is likely too slow for VR purposes, and while USB 4.0 does offer transfer speeds of up to 40 Gbps, that kind of headroom is redundant (and pricey).
+Anything older than USB 3.1 is likely too slow for VR purposes, and while USB 4.0 does offer transfer speeds of up to 40 Gbps, that kind of headroom is redundant (and pricey).

 Of course, you should also pay attention to the length of the cable.
 Make sure it provides enough extension but also isn’t overly long.
-Coils of USB cables look ugly sitting in the corner of your living room and threaten to trip you up when you’re in the virtual world.
+Longer cables tend to have a lower transfer speed, and you don’t want a coil of cable sitting in the corner of your living room, threatening to trip you up when you’re in the virtual world.

-Check out a whole batch of suitable cables below:
+Check out a whole batch of suitable cables at Amazon below:

-Weighing up the PSVR 2 vs Meta Quest 2, it’s clear that one of the main advantages of Meta’s flagship headset is its fully wireless connectivity.
-Extending the PSVR 2’s USB cable goes some way to alleviating its biggest drawback, and with time, the feeling of a wire hanging across your back won’t be so jarring to pull you out of the immersive experience.
+Weighing up the PSVR 2 vs Meta Quest 2, it’s clear that one of the main advantages of Meta’s headset is its full wireless connectivity.
+Extending the PSVR 2’s USB cable goes some way to alleviating its biggest drawback, and with time, the feeling of a wire hanging across your back won’t be so jarring.